DSaunders/EasyEvents/readme.md

 ```

 ## Currently working on:
+- Stores
+    - All
+        - Stop having to store full Assembly name for events, find a .NET Core replacement for enumerating all types and finding them by their Type's 'Name' property only (then cache the result).
-- SQL storage - Option to use a table per stream
+    - SQL
+        - Support multiple consumers using `SqlDependency` (not yet in .NET Core)
+        - Versioning per-stream/Optimistic locking
-- EventStore storage
+    - EventStore
+        - Build it
+        - Versioning/Optimistic locking
-- File storage
+    - File
+        - Split a stream over multiple files when it gets too large to be managable
+        - Don't hold all events in memory before ordering, open streams to all files and replay them in order as the stream is read.
+        - Don't serialize the payload, then the event.
+Store the event without serialization (CSV?)
+        - Integration tests
+    - In Memory
+        - Thread-safety
-- Querying a stream's history using Linq
+- Querying a stream's history using LINQ
-- Option to hold certain streams in memory for faster querying (probably required for the above)
+    - Ideally by streaming, rather than loading the entire stream into memory
+- StreamState
+    - Improve API (instead of exposing IDictionary)
+    - Thread-safety